System Design Space

 REST + route loaders

-A straightforward option for predictable screens and explicit boundaries.
-It works well when a screen needs a limited number of requests and the contract evolves steadily.
+A simple fit for predictable screens with clear boundaries.
+It works well when a screen needs a small number of requests and the contract evolves without frequent breaking changes.

 GraphQL

-Useful when UI assembles data from multiple domains and frequently changes response shape.
-The cost is schema governance, client-cache complexity, and protection against overly expensive queries.
+Useful when the interface assembles data from multiple domains and the API shape changes often.
+The trade-off is schema governance, client-cache complexity, and protection against expensive queries.

 BFF / UI orchestration layer

-Needed when the backend landscape is too fragmented or when UI should receive a compact view model shaped around auth, localization, and product-specific aggregation.
+Useful when the server side is fragmented or the interface needs a compact view model shaped around authentication, localization, and product-specific aggregation.

 Hybrid approach

-One product often uses several modes at once: BFF for critical flows, GraphQL for exploration-heavy surfaces, and REST for stable operational screens.
+One product often combines several options: BFF for critical user flows, GraphQL for exploratory screens with flexible queries, and REST for stable operational screens.

 Related